GarySimons/girlsrun/README.md

 As the project uses **database models**, it was vital that these were mapped out early on.
 Changing database models or adding new ones in later in the project could cause problems, so I wanted to get them right before I moved on too much with the site pages and interaction.

-I utilised **Django's templating language** to reuse code over mutiple pages to simplify my code.
-This allowed me to keep the basic page design and drop in the seperate code where needed.
+I utilised **Django's templating language** to reuse code over multiple pages to simplify my code.
+This allowed me to keep the basic page design and drop in the separate code where needed.

 The HMTL was put through the [W3C Markup Validation Service](https://validator.w3.org/), and has no errors.